 - Jenny says this to Martin in The Secret of NIMH 2.
 His response?
 "Ah, thank you."

 - The Brave Little Toaster: Kirby the vacuum cleaner says this to Toaster after he announces his plans to venture into the city to find their human master.
-He later says it to the rest of the appliances (prompted by a bizarre remark from Radio; It Makes Sense in Context but the context isn't there quite yet).
+He says it moments later to the rest of the appliances (prompted by a bizarre remark from Radio; It Makes Sense in Context but the context isn't there quite yet).

 Kirby: You're ALL insane!

 - In Hoodwinked, Red Puckett retorts "You're crazy!" to Boingo as his right hand henchman Dolph is tying her up with ropes.
 He replies, "Maybe, but I'm top of the woods now, baby!"
 Cue "Top of the Woods".

 Films — Live-Action